FIBULA ANATOMY

 • Pyramidal shape, slightly flattened from side to side

-• Forms the outer part of the ankle joint
+• Forms the outer part of your ankle joint

 • Important attachment point for ligaments